urartian/loopback4-odata/README.md

 - `mediaEtagField`: Property holding the stream-specific ETag; enables conditional headers (`If-None-Match`, `If-Match`) for media operations.
 - `mediaLengthField`: Numeric property storing the byte length; when set the controller emits `Content-Length` without fully buffering the stream.
 - `mediaHandlerBindingKey`: Override the IoC binding key used to resolve the media handler (defaults to `ODATA_BINDINGS.MEDIA_HANDLERS.key.<EntitySet>`).
 Useful when multiple entity sets share a handler implementation.
+- `mediaMaxPayloadBytes`: Maximum number of bytes the default property-backed handler buffers in memory before rejecting the upload (defaults to 10 MiB).

 When `mediaEtagField` is configured the generated `$metadata` advertises `@Org.OData.Core.V1.MediaETag`, allowing clients to discover which property carries the stream ETag and rely on conditional caching headers automatically.

 When handling uploads the controller prefers metadata reported by the `ODataMediaHandler` over the incoming HTTP headers.
 Handlers can return `contentType`, `length`, and `etag` from their `write()` result to override the stored values.
 This enables sniffing binary payloads server-side, emitting custom weak ETags, or correcting bogus `Content-Type`/`Content-Length` headers before persisting the entity’s metadata and `@odata.mediaContentType`.

-When `mediaField` is configured the handler writes the uploaded stream directly into that property.
+When `mediaField` is configured the handler writes the uploaded stream directly into that property while enforcing `mediaMaxPayloadBytes` to guard against unbounded buffering.
 Make sure the backing column is a binary type in your datasource (e.g., PostgreSQL `bytea`, MySQL `LONGBLOB`, MSSQL `VARBINARY`).
 Use the connector-specific metadata to request the correct type:

 ```ts
 @property({